 Through state-of-the-art linear accelerators, patients receive targeted radiation to a particular part of the body, given by board-certified radiation therapists under the direction of a radiation oncologist.

-Radiation therapy uses high-energy X-rays or beams to kill cancer cells or keep them from growing.
-Radiation treatments generally last only a few minutes and are given every day for several weeks.
+Radiation therapy uses high-energy X-rays to kill cancer cells or keep them from growing.
+Radiation treatments generally last only a few minutes and are given typically five days a week for several weeks.